 These oils should be stored in dark glass or opaque containers to minimize oxidation.

 Additionally, they should be used within about six months of opening them and within 12 months of being bottled.
 You don't want to cook or have sex with rancid oil.

 Like avocado oil, olive oil is extremely healthy for your skin and body in general.
 It's a great lube, again full of omega-3s and widely available.

 It's safe for consumption, sex, and omelets (for the morning after).

 Don't use oils with latex toys or condoms.

-There are plenty of things you might consider at the height of passion to use as lube.
+There are plenty of things you might consider trying in the heat of the moment to use as lube.

 It's a sticky mess and wouldn't actually lube anything.
 Leave it in the bear, and keep it in the cupboard.

 Baby oil feels nice and slick, but it's loaded with additives that you don't want near a urethra, vagina, or anus.